johan-fe/jmeter_ssh_maxi_plugin/jmeter-ssh-sampler/README.md

 Installation is fairly straightforward, and only involves adding the plugin and JSch to the right directory:

 1. Build with maven
-2. Place the jmeter-ssh-sampler jar file into JMeter's lib/ext directory
+2. configure maven propersies so that jmeter_base_dir is set to point to the base directory of jmeter
 3. Place JSch into JMeter's lib directory
 4. Run JMeter, and find "SSH Sampler" in the Samplers category